-- 12.1 On the issue of landscape, we accept the common evidence of Messrs Glasson and Craig that the site has high visibility from SH83, but relatively low sensitivity to change and moderate to high capacity to absorb potential adverse effects.
-We agree that the landscape of the application site and that of the receiving environment is modified to a significant extent and clearly appears as a working farm landscape with infrastructure being a dominant feature.
-On this basis, we accept that the presence of irrigation in this environment would not be an inappropriate development. - 12.1 The only issue of debate was whether buffers should be provided from the lake and/or SH83.
-Mr Glasson was of the view that a 100m buffer was required from the lake, with 50m from streams.
-In his original evidence he recommended a buffer from SH83, however this did not come through in his addendum report.
-Mr Craig considered that no buffers were necessary. - 12.2 In relation to a setback from SH83, we agree with the evidence of Mr Craig that buffering on the roadside is not required.
+12.1 On the issue of landscape, we accept the common evidence of Messrs Glasson and Craig that the site has low visibility and sensitivity, with moderate to high capacity to absorb potential adverse effects.
+We agree that the landscape of the application site and that of the receiving environment is modified to a significant extent and clearly appears as a working farm landscape.
+On this basis, we accept that the presence of irrigation in this environment would not be an inappropriate development.

+- 12.1 The only issue of debate was whether buffers should be provided from the lake and/or SH83.
+On this issue, we found Mr Glasson's evidence somewhat confusing and inconsistent.
+In his initial report, he recommends a buffer from SH83.
+However in his addendum he proposed a 100m buffer from the lake. - 12.2 In respect of this latter recommendation, we consider this is to be an unnecessary mitigation measure given that the lake is separated from the irrigation area by SH83.
+We do not see the purpose that would be served by such a buffer and Mr Glasson's evidence was of little assistance in this regard.
+We also note that the FEMP provides for the planting of a buffer zone along the boundaries of Lake Waitaki, which will help to address Mr Glasson's concerns. - 12.3 We consider that the issue of more relevance to this proposal is that mentioned in his original report, being the possibility of a buffer between SH8 and the irrigation area.
+However after careful consideration we have concluded that such a buffer is also unnecessary in the circumstances.
+We agree with the evidence of Mr Craig that buffering on the roadside is not required.
 We support his view primarily because the environment is already highly modified by pastoral activities with improved pasture extending right down to the roadside boundary.
 We do not think that allowing irrigation is out of step against the background of the existing development.
 In a way, irrigation on this particular site could be seen as part of a progression of the development.
-In addition, we consider that the use of k-line irrigators on this property will be less visually obstructive that other proposals before us involving larger pivot irrigators. - 12.3 In respect of the setback from the lake, we consider there is some merit in this suggestion to protect the character and amenity of the lake.
-However we consider that 100m is excessive and given the narrow shape of the irrigation area, a buffer of this size would extend across to the southern side of SH83 in some parts of the property. - 12.4 To resolve this issue we have checked the legal boundary of the property to the north of SH83 where irrigation is proposed (based on the map attached to the final condition set).
-We received no evidence that irrigation would extend beyond the boundary of this property towards the lake, so can only presume that irrigation will be contained within the legal boundaries.
-Provided that this occurs, we are satisfied that no additional buffer is required, as there is already an adequate separation distance between the property boundary and the lake edge.
-We have incorporated this intention into the conditions of consent along with a plan to illustrate the location of the property boundary we are referring to.
-We also note that the FEMP provides for the planting of a buffer zone along the boundaries of Lake Aviemore, which is a measure we support. - 12.5 Overall, provided the above measures are adopted, we are satisfied that the effects of this proposal on the landscape values are acceptable.
+In addition, we consider that the use of k-line irrigators on this property will be less visually obstructive that other proposals before us involving larger pivot irrigators. - 12.4 Overall we are satisfied that the effects of this proposal on the landscape values is acceptable and that no additional buffering or setbacks are required.

-Effects on Lake Aviemore
+Effects on Lake Waitaki